gasp-xyz/mangata-blog/blog/_posts/2021-12-17-nft-artists-join-the-mangata-solarpunk-exploration.markdown

 Solarpunk starts out by rejecting the premise of "High Tech - Low Life" and asks: "How would the world look like if we use technology to make it better?"

 ![A Solarpunk world](/assets/posts/2021-12-17-solarpunk.png)
-*We couldn't find the original source for this image.
-But if you look for "Solarpunk" on the web, it is found everywhere.*

 Solarpunk is optimistic and Utopian.
 It shows a world that has overcome its problems by embracing technology in a positive way.
 A bit was written about it (the [Solarpunk Manifesto](https://www.re-des.org/a-solarpunk-manifesto/) might be the best primer on it) and you can find loads of content on [Artstation](https://www.artstation.com/search?sort_by=relevance&query=solarpunk), [Pinterest](https://www.pinterest.at/search/pins/?q=solarpunk), [Instagram](https://www.instagram.com/explore/tags/solarpunk/), [DeviantArt](https://www.deviantart.com/search?q=solarpunk) & [Reddit](https://www.reddit.com/r/solarpunk/top/?t=month).